lukoshkin/aws-utils/README.md

 # AWS CLI Utils

+NOTE!
+THE README IS OUTDATED FOR THIS BRANCH
+AND IS RELEVANT FOR THE OLDER IMPLEMENTATION at `0.x.x` BRANCH

 Easy management of AWS EC2 instances

 _With the proper configuration, one can login, download/upload, forward ports,